yxlin/entity_linker/README.md

 ---

 # Entity Linking
-The tutorial documents how one may use the **Entity Linking** tool in spaCy to resolve the ambiguous mentioning using unique identifers in a knowledge base (KB).
-The following tools may be needed.
+The tutorial documents how one may use the **Entity Linking** tool in spaCy to resolve the ambiguous name using unique identifers in a knowledge base (KB).

 ```python
 # !python3 -m spacy download zh_core_web_md